The Workhorse Truck You Can Still Buy Today for M939 5-Ton

 Development History

-AM General developed the M939 series in the early 1980s as an upgraded version of the earlier M809 series trucks.
-The Army wanted improved performance, better parts commonality, and enhanced reliability.
-The M939 delivered on all counts while maintaining the basic configuration that soldiers knew and understood.
+AM General built the M939 series in the early 1980s as an upgrade over the older M809 trucks.
+The Army wanted better performance, more parts commonality, and improved reliability.
+The M939 delivered on all three, and it did it while keeping the basic layout soldiers already knew.

-- M939A1: Updated engine and transmission, improved reliability
+• M939A1: Updated engine and transmission, better reliability across the board

-- M939A2: Final production variant with further refinements
+• M939A2: Final production variant with additional refinements

 Technical Specifications